mecid/mecid.github.io/_posts/2021-02-03-redux-like-state-container-in-swiftui-part4.md

 }
 ```

 We create an entirely different model for our view that holds the only needed data.
 The view state here is a direct mapping of the view representation and its model.
 The view action enum is the only action that available for this particular view.
 You eliminate the accidents where you call unrelated actions.
+Finally, your view is fully independent, which allows you to extract it into a separate Swift Package.

 ```swift
 import KingfisherSwiftUI